tamsanh/kedro-introduction-tutorial/README.md

 # Kedro Introduction Tutorial

 Checkout the Video Here: [The Complete Beginner's Guide to Kedro - How to use Kedro 0.16.4 ](https://www.youtube.com/watch?v=x97ChYDd12U).
-Note: `pipeline.py` has been changed to `hooks.py` in 0.16.5.
+Note: `pipeline.py` has been changed to `hooks.py` since 0.16.5.
 This has been updated in this repository.

 ## Overview